-Matt is also a senior commercialisation manager with Wellington UniVentures, as well as a molecular biologist with over 20 years of experience in the field.
-As one of the technology's inventors, he's been driving Bontia Bio's commercialisation journey since its beginning.
+Matt is a senior commercialisation manager with Wellington UniVentures, as well as a molecular biologist with over 20 years of experience in the field.
+As inventors of the technology, Matt and Emily have been driving Bontia Bio's commercialisation journey since its beginning.